 Growth and Development/Health

 Mrs. J. Voss will be teaching the students once a week in health.
-6th graders will have health the first semester.
+6th graders will have health the 2nd semester.

 Preparing for Adolescence by Dr. James Dobson

-Class will be taught by both Mrs. J. Voss and Mr. Groen the second quarter (more details to follow).
+Class will be taught by both Mrs. J. Voss and Mr. Groen the second semester (more details to follow).